VirtualSoC/vsoc-artifact/app-configuration.md

     sudo systemctl reload nginx.service
     ```

-    if your Nginx service is not on, simply use:
+    If your Nginx service is not on, simply use:

     ```shell
     sudo nginx
     ```

-  - you can test your service with your local video file.
+  - You can test your service with your local video file.
 To stream it, install `ffmpeg`:

     ```bash
     sudo apt install ffmpeg